bitcraft/tailor/README.md

 Tailor
 ======

-Tailor is a set of hardware plans and software for a wedding/event photo and includes image processing, camera control, live slideshow, and touch based image browser for kiosk operation.
+Tailor is a set of hardware plans and software for a wedding/event photo booth and includes image processing, camera control, live slideshow, and touch based image browser for kiosk operation.
 It is a project in development and is currently in a broken state as I add better template support.